prarabdha12/word-frequency-app/README.md

 - Fetches the contents of https://www.terriblytinytales.com/test.txt
 - Parses the content and calculates the frequency of each word
-- Displays a histogram of the 20 most occurring words
+- Displays a histogram of the 20 most occurring words o X-axis
 - Provides an "Export" button to download a CSV file of the histogram data

 ## Technologies Used